aishanii/aishanii/README.md

 ### Hello! 👋
 ### I'm a Computer Science undergrad student.
 I'm a data science enthusiast, and my willingness to learn is _limitless_.
 I'm fascinated by technologies that can bring positive changes.
-I'm also into writing blog posts- both tech and non-tech, reading, dance, and exploring all things bright and beautiful.
+I'm also into writing blog posts- both technical and non-technical, reading, dance, and exploring all things bright and beautiful.

 <p align='center'> Connect with me on: </p>